matrix-org/matrix-spec-proposals/proposals/3765-rich-room-topics.md

 the `m.topic` content block in `m.room.topic` events in room versions that don't support extensible events.
-They must, however, take care to always duplicate the plain text mimetype into the the normal `topic` field, too.
+They must, however, take care to always duplicate the plain text mimetype into the normal `topic` field, too.
 This ensures compatibility for clients and servers that don't support this proposal.
 Since such clients are likely to delete the `m.topic` content block when updating `m.room.topic` themselves, it also helps prevent inconsistencies.

 ## Unstable prefix